Supplemental individual disability income insurance

 If you are like one of the millions of Americans who unexpectedly becomes unable to work each year due to illness or injury, the last thing you want to worry about is how to continue paying your bills without an income.

-If you are looking for more protection, consider adding extra coverage on top of your group long term or individual disability plan.
 Supplemental disability insurance can be a great add-on for employees who wish to protect a greater percentage of their income, bonuses or commissions.
-Supplemental disability insurance may be available through your employer, should they choose to offer this type of coverage.
+In fact, supplemental disability insurance may be available through your employer.

-Supplemental disability insurance helps cover the difference between what you’ll receive from your current long-term disability policy and what you’d need to maintain your current lifestyle if you’re unable to work due to injury or illness.
+This type of disability insurance helps cover the difference between what you’ll receive from your current long-term disability policy and what you’d need to maintain your current lifestyle if you’re unable to work due to injury or illness.
+Often, this is referred to as the income gap.

 Get a long term disability insurance quote